-Scientific work group within WHO determines firefighters are at high risk for occupational cancer
+Scientific WHO workgroup 2022 determines firefighters are at high risk for occupational cancer

 Thank you for choosing Automatic Translation.
 Currently we are offering translations from English into French and German, with more translation languages to be added in the near future.
 Please be aware that these translations are generated by a third party AI software service.
 While we have found that the translations are mostly correct, they may not be perfect in every case.
 To ensure the information you read is correct, please refer to the original article in English.
 If you find an error in a translation which you would like to bring to our attention, it would help us greatly if you let us know.
 We can correct any text or section, once we are aware of it.
 Please do not hesitate to contact our webmaster to let us know of any translation errors.

 To work as a firefighter increases the risk of cancer, according to an expert group within the World Health Organization (WHO).
 The risk of cancer is classified as significantly higher than previously.
 The effects on the body from firefighters work is now considered "certainly carcinogenic".

 Firefighters run a greater risk than previously known of suffering from cancer, according to an international expert group, appointed by the WHO Institute for Cancer Research (IARC).
 The group recently conducted a scientific investigation into firefighting:

 "The International Agency for Research on Cancer (IARC), the cancer agency of the World Health Organization (WHO), has re-evaluated firefighting and classified firefighter occupational exposure as a group 1 carcinogen, stating there is sufficient evidence for cancer in humans, " states a July 16 article on IAFF.org.

 The context is so well documented that the firefighters' work is now classified as "certainly carcinogenic" on the IARC's list of exposures that can cause cancer in humans, according to a statement by the expert group leader Johnni Hansen, to the Ritzau news agency.